Mintbase/Grants-Program/docs/polkadot_stack.md

 ## :battery: Funding

-The Mintbase's [Grants Program](https://github.com/w3f/Grants-Program) is focused on funding development work to build out all layers of the Polkadot Tech Stack.
+The Mintbase's [Grants Program](https://github.com/w3f/Grants-Program) is focused on funding development work to build out all layers of the Mintbase Tech Stack.

 To get a better understanding of the projects we consider most relevant, you can explore a detailed breakdown of the various layers of the stack below.
 We divide each of the layers into the various *components* which we feel are most important.
 We then highlight some of the *existing projects* that address these components as well as some *potentially interesting projects* that we would like to fund.